mattwaldron/blog/pages/linqbasics.md

 ## Basics
 Many languages support concepts of map, filter, and reduce:
 * map is 1:1, and translates elements from one value or type to another
-* filter is many:few, and does not translate types or modify values
+* filter is many:few, and does not translate types or modify values, but just removes items from a collection
 * reduce is many:1 with sometimes a change in type (e.g.: average)

 LINQ's versions of map, filter, and reduce are Select, Where, and Aggregate.
 Each takes a predicate representing the transformation or filter criteria.